Symmetry and Invariant Bases in Finite Element Exterior Calculus: Invariant Bases of Lowest Polynomial Degree

 \begin{proof} We recall that the representations of $\Perm(n)$ over $\calP_{0}\Lambda^{k}(T)$ are irreducible.
 Djokovi\'c and Malzan have shown \cite[Theorem~1]{djokovic1975monomial} that the only induced monomial irreducible representation of the group $\Perm(n)$ over spaces of constant differential forms are the trivial and the alternating representations, which corresponds to the group action on the space of constant functions and constant volume forms, the irreducible representations of $\Perm(2)$ and $\Perm(3)$, and an irreducible representation of $\Perm(4)$ on the space $\calP_{0}\Lambda^{2}(T)$ for any $4$-dimensional simplex $T$.
-Lemma~\ref{lemma:invarianceof:simpleexamples}, and Lemmas~\ref{lemma:invariantconstant:1forms3D}, \ref{lemma:invariantconstant:2forms3D}, \ref{lemma:invariantconstant:1forms2D},~and~\ref{lemma:invariantconstant:2forms4D} cover these cases.
-All other irreducible representations of $\Perm(n)$ are not induced monomial.
-Since induced monomial irreducible representations are monomial, the desired claim follows. \end{proof}
+Thus Lemma~\ref{lemma:invarianceof:simpleexamples}, and Lemmas~\ref{lemma:invariantconstant:1forms3D}, \ref{lemma:invariantconstant:2forms3D}, \ref{lemma:invariantconstant:1forms2D},~and~\ref{lemma:invariantconstant:2forms4D} cover the irreducible representations of symmetric groups over constant differential forms.\footnote{The group $\Perm(0:3)$ also has a two-dimensional induced monomial irreducible (and hence monomial) representation, but this is of no interest in our applications.} All other irreducible representations of $\Perm(n)$ are not induced monomial.
+Since induced monomial irreducible representations are monomial, the theorem follows. \end{proof}